Runner’s High: Is It a Real Deal and How to Feel It?

 A proper definition of a runner’s high may go something like this: an elevated state which take place during or after a long cardio exercise.
 What happens is you become less tired and more resistant to pain and discomfort that a really intense run entails.

-If you ask an experienced runner to draw an analogy, runner’s high is usually likened to an emotional euphoria, a pleasant alcoholic intoxication or an orgasm.
+If you ask an experienced runner to draw an analogy, a runner’s high is usually likened to an emotional euphoria, a pleasant alcoholic intoxication or an orgasm.

 2. Is a runner’s high real?